5008 Graphic Designer, Publications

 IMMEDIATE SUPERVISOR Director of Publications

-The Graphic Designer is responsible for producing a wide variety of printed and electronic materials for the University, which include major projects such as the Missouri State Insider and Juanita K. Hammons Hall for the Performing Arts publications, as well as brochures, banners, ads, other publications, and assists with web graphic design services.
+The Graphic Designer, Publications is responsible for producing a wide variety of printed and electronic materials for the University, which include major projects such as the Missouri State Insider and Juanita K. Hammons Hall for the Performing Arts publications, as well as brochures, banners, ads, other publications and assists with web graphic design services.
 Clients include the President’s Office, Development and Alumni Relations, the Office of Admissions, and academic colleges.
-The Graphic Designer uses invention, imagination, originality, and talent to take projects from concept to delivery, participates in project interviews, develops concepts and designs, assists in directing photo shoots and illustrations, presents design layouts to departmental staff, makes presentations to clients, prepares camera ready art through desktop publishing, and arranges for the printing of publications with both on-campus and off-campus printers.
-The Graphic Designer may assist other staff by producing projects they have designed.
+The Graphic Designer, Publications uses invention, imagination, originality, and talent to take projects from concept to delivery, participates in project interviews, develops concepts and designs, assists in directing photo shoots and illustrations, presents design layouts to departmental staff, makes presentations to clients, prepares camera ready art through desktop publishing, and arranges for the printing of publications with both on-campus and off-campus printers.
+The Graphic Designer, Publications may assist other staff by producing projects they have designed.

 MINIMUM ACCEPTABLE QUALIFICATIONS